Nijmegen, The Netherlands

 When we asked people living in Nijmegen about club and activities where newcomers can meet others, they responded:

 "If you are a student, there are a few organizations that offer services in English at the university.
 One is Bureau Buitenland.
 Another is The Bridge.
 For older working professionals, there is a network of foreigners in the area.
 I suggest a few pubs in town such as the one at the cinema Lux.
-Another really gezellig thing to do is take latin dancing lessons, latin people are really open and friendly," wrote a member in Nijmegen.
+Another really gezellig thing to do is take latin dancing lessons, latin people are really open and friendly," remarked one expat living in Nijmegen, Netherlands.

 What should I bring when moving to Nijmegen?